tgrrr/data-science-cheatsheet/source/includes/_stats-notes-final-exam.md

 - Far from mean, less likely it will happen
 - Population with mean
 - Not talking about distribution of population
-- Population with mean sigma variance sigma squaredu
+- Population with mean Σ (sigma) variance Σ (sigma) squaredu

+## Mine: Central limit theorum

+If sample size large
+and some other stuff
+If sample is drawn from normal po
+Then
+Define Xbar
+mean is
+variance is Σ (sigma)^2 / n

 # 6. TODO: Point estimates